orientechnologies/orientdb-docs/Auditing.md

 # Auditing
 Starting from OrientDB 2.1, the Auditing component is part of the [Enterprise Edition](http://www.orientechnologies.com/orientdb-enterprise/).
+Look also at [Auditing page in Studio](Studio-Auditing.md).

 ## Configuration
 Auditing can be configurable by using the following syntax: